Dancing House in Prague – Who Are These Dancers?

 Now, let’s take a closer look at this piece of architecture.

-The glass tower is certainly the woman in the dancing duo, right?
+The glass tower is undoubtedly the woman in the dancing duo, right?
 And she’s obviously wearing a skirt!
 Isn’t she curvy?

 The stone tower on the right is, of course, the man.
-I wonder why the man only has a leg and the woman has six legs? 😀 😀
+I wonder why the man only has one leg and the woman has six legs. 😀 😀

 But do you know that the dancing duo has names?
 They are named after Fred Astair and his dancing partner, Ginger Rogers.
 Thus, the Dancing House is also called “Fred and Ginger.”

-I think the reason why this building is because it’s designed by Frank Gehry and Vlado Milunic.
+I think the reason why this building is because Frank Gehry and Vlado Milunic designed it.
 Don’t forget to check out the buildings around the Dancing House.
-Many of them are wonderful, historical and colorful, too!
+Many of them are wonderful, historical, and colorful, too!